bids-standard/bep001/Proposal_RepetitionTime.md

 However there are structural scans that collect multiple volumes during an acquisition.
 Here we adjust the definition of `RepetitionTime` in section 4.1.x and add `RepetitionTimeExcitation` and `RepetitionTimePreparation` as two additional terms for structural acquisitions that include multiple contrasts in 4.1.y.

-*What follows is the text from the current BIDS specification with the suggested additions inclued.*
+*What follows is the text from the current BIDS specification with the suggested additions included.*
 *The text is also shown in "code diff" format to make it easy to see the proposed changes.*

 ---